Compare · Brandwatch

 Gorilla vs Brandwatch.

 Brandwatch is the enterprise social listening platform big brands use to track millions of mentions across markets.
-Gorilla is a $0.99 per run tool for solo founders trying to find their first 100 users.
+Gorilla is a flat $14.99/mo tool, free to start, for solo founders trying to find their first 100 users.
 Same broad idea, totally different jobs.
 Here's an honest take on when to pick which.

 The 30-second answer